 This is a poem about indifference and the selfish attitudes of the modern age that prevent us from opening our eyes to the real world.
-It is about how we play straight into the hands of the media because we are successfully made to feel as though we are lacking and not meeting the required expectations for certain elements of our being, made to feel as though we are not pretty enough, not manly enough, not cool enough, not desirable enough, which in turn makes us inward looking and not appreciative of what we do have, as well as allowing us to live in ignorance and turn a blind eye to the suffering of others when we do in fact possess the power to help.
+It is about how we play straight into the hands of the media because we are successfully made to feel as though we are lacking and not meeting the required expectations for certain elements of our being.
+We are made to feel as though we are not pretty enough, not manly enough, not cool enough, not desirable enough.
+All of which, in turn, makes us inward looking and not appreciative of what we do have; as well as allowing us to live in ignorance and turn a blind eye to the suffering of others, even when we possess the privilege to help.

 The oblivious ignorance of a western nation,

 an inability to look at the world beyond a screen,

 arrogant ideology, inward looking,